Dhoven23/ReX/README.md

 Consistency (same as stability?) success in future predictions

-# 11/10/2021 - First Commit
+## 11/10/2021 - First Commit
 Code Repo for ReX, (Robust eXa-scale computing)

 please do not use for real rockets

-also Nick Stein Sucks Biiiiiiig Fat thiiiiiiqqqqqq juicy Monkey swingers.......
+also Nick Stine  Sucks Biiiiiiig Fat thiiiiiiqqqqqq juicy Monkey swingers.......

 #####################################